 It was a paradise that we didn’t want to leave!
 You can read a full review of the property in our earlier blog post here.

 Beaches in Grenada are public so you’ll find lots of locals relaxing, tanning and swimming!
 It’s such a fun atmosphere and you can even walk into some of the other hotel properties if you want to snorkel, rent a boat or scuba dive.Read more: The Top Scuba Diving Sites in Grenada

 For the best local food, head to ‘Wall Street’ a small strip of restaurants and stores.
 There you’ll find a Caribbean Grill Master restaurant with amazing jerk chicken, kebabs, Carib beer and ice cream smoothies!

-My advice?
 Ask for an ice cream milkshake combining chocolate and nutmeg.
 Grenada is known as the ‘Spice Island’ since it exports so many rich spices, including rich dark chocolate cacao beans and nutmeg.
 The shake is delicious!!